MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

     1. In the file, search for the section starting with `"BackEndConfiguration": {` .

-    1. Uncomment characters in that section and update the properties to match the values for the **Authentication certificate**:
+    1. Enable this section with `"Enabled": true` and update the properties to match the values for the **Authentication certificate**:
        ```
        "ClientCertificate": {
+           "Enabled": false,
            "Issuer": "<certificate issuer name>",
            "Subject": "<certificate subject name>"
        },